fhellwig/pkgconfig/README.md

         }
     }

-Any `.json` configuration or schema file can also be provided as a `.js` module file by setting `module.exports` to a JSON-compatible JavaScript object or array.
-For example, instead of `config.json`, we could have written the following `config.js` file:
+### Sample config.json file

+This is a sample JSON configuration file that specifies the port as being 8080.

+    {
+        "port": 8080
+    }

+### Alternate file format

+JavaScript files can be used instead of JSON files by simple setting the `module.exports` value.

+A `schema.js` file can be used instead of the `schema.json` file.

+    var schema = {
+        properties: {
+            port: {
+                description: 'The web server port number.',
+                type: 'integer',
+                required: true,
+                minimum: 1,
+                maximum: 65535,
+                default: 80
+            }
+        }
+    };

+    module.exports = schema;

+A `config.js` file can be used instead of the `config.json` file.

-    module.exports = {
+    var config = {
         port: 8080
     };

-The JSON data is simple rewritten as a JavaScript object literal.
+    module.exports = config;

 Beyond notational convenience, this also allows for nested constructs or code that evaluates the environment at runtime.

-### Usage

-In your main file, require and call the `pkgconfig()` function.

-For example, in the `server.js` file, add the following statements:

-    // Require pkgconfig.
+## Options

+The schema object or file and the configuration directory are specified by passing an options object to the `pkgconfig` function.
+The following example shows an options object configured with the default values:

     var pkgconfig = require('pkgconfig');

+    var options = {
+        schema: path.join('config', 'schema'),
+        config: 'config'
+    };

-    // Read the config file and validate it against the schema. var config = pkgconfig();
+    var config = pkgconfig(options);

-    // Use the config values, knowing that they have been validated. console.log('port: %d', config.port);

-The code using `pkgconfig` need not be in the top level package directory.
-For example, if these statements were placed in a file located in the `lib` subdirectory, then pkgconfig will still find the package root directory (the one containing the `package.json` file) and look for the `config` directory in the package root directory.
+The schema and config option can be any of the following:

+1. A JavaScript object literal.
+2. A relative or absolute pathname to a file (the '.js' or '.json' extension is optional).
+3. A relative or absolute directory name.

+The schema and config options are processed using the following algorithm:

+1. If the option is an object literal, then it is used as-is.
+Stop.
+2. Resolve the option against the package-root directory (if the option is already an absolute path, then this will not change the option).
+3. If the resulting absolute path is the pathname of a file (or if appending '.js' or '.json' results in an absolute pathname to a file), then read that file as a JSON object.
+Stop.
+4. Otherwise, the resulting absolute path *must* be a directory.
+Find the file in that directory and read it as a JSON object.
+Stop.

+Details for step four (4) in this algorithm (finding the file in a directory):

+*For the schema option:*

+- The schema file must be named `schema.js` or `schema.json`.

+The way in which these are resolved will now be described.

+### Schema option resolution

+If the schema option is an object, then it is used 'as is' and no further resolution is performed.
+Otherwise, it must be a string.

+The value of this string is resolved against the package-root directory resulting in a pathname.

+If the resulting pathname is a file, or if appending '.js' or '.json' results in a pathname to a file, then it is read as the schema.

+Otherwise,
+If the resolved path is a directory, then it is joined with the literal string 'schema' to form the schema file pathname.
+Otherwise, it is assumed to be a schema file pathname.

+If the pathname ends with '.js' or '.json', then the file is read.
+Otherwise, each of these extensions is tried in order to read the schema file.

+Therefore, if no schema option is specified, then the following two default schema pathnames are tried:

+- `<package-root>/config/schema.js`
+- `<package-root>/config/schema.json`

+The schema is then checked to verify that is is a valid JSON schema.

-### Overrides
+### Config option resolution

+If the CONFIG_DIR environment variable is set, then it is used instead of the config option.
+Otherwise, if the config option is an object, then it is used 'as is' and no further resolution is performed.
+Otherwise, it must be a string.

-The `NODE_CONFIG_DIR` environment variable overrides the location of configuration (but **not** schema) files.
-(The schema file MUST be located in the `config` subdirectory of the package root directory.)
-If the value of the `NODE_CONFIG_DIR` environment variable is not an absolute path, it is resolved against the package root directory, and not the current working directory.
+The value of the CONFIG_DIR environment variable (if set) or the value of the config option is resolved against the package-root directory.

-The `NODE_ENV` environment variable overrides the `config.js` or `config.json` default filename of the configuration file.
-Typically, `NODE_ENV` is set to a value such as `development` or `production`.

-In this example, we have used `config.json` as the filename of the configuration file.
-This is the default, or fallback, filename.
-Preference is given to a configuration file having the same basename as the package name.
-This is detailed in the *How It Works* section.
+If the resolved path is a directory, then it is joined with the the following four basenames to arrive at four possible config file pathnames.
+Otherwise, it is assumed to be a config file pathname.

+- `<CONFIG_ENV>` (typically set to 'production' or 'development')
+- `<package-name>` (the package name from the `package.json` file)
+- `<package-name-lc>` (the lower-case version of the package name)
+- `config` (the default value)

+For each of these pathnames, if the pathname ends with '.js' or '.json', then the file is read.
+Otherwise, each of these extensions is tried in order to read the config file.

+The configuration is then validated against the JSON schema.

 ## Motivation

 There are many Node.js configuration utilities available.
 Observed limitations are:

 1. Using the current working directory as a reference point when locating configuration files.
 2. Verifying that configuration files are well-formed, but not validating that the contents are correct.

 Overcoming the first limitation is important for servers.
 Unlike simple Node.js programs that are typically run from the root package directory, servers are often run from a script.
 This script is started by some system initialization sequence.
 The current working directory is not necessarily the package root directory.

 Overcoming the second limitation is important because an application should be presented with a correct configuration object.
 Checking that a port number is an integer, the value of which is within a specific range, is the job of the configuration file reader, not the application.

 The pkgconfig utility deals with these limitations in two ways.
 First, the directory of the module calling `require('pkgconfig')` is the base for finding the configuration directory.
 Second, the configuration file is validated using a required JSON schema.

-## How It Works

-This section describes how pkgconfig finds the configuration directories and files.

-### Step 1 - Find the package.json file

-- Get the parent module pathname.
-This is the module calling `require('pkgconfig')`.
-- Get the directory portion of the parent module pathname.
-- Look for a `package.json` file in this directory.
-- If not found, get the parent directory and repeat the previous step.
-- Throw an error if not found.
-- If found, remember the package name and the package root directory.

-### Step 2 - Find the config directory

-- Look for a `config` directory in the package root directory.
-- Throw an error if not found.
-- If found, look for a `schema.js` or a `schema.json` file in this directory.
-- Throw an error if not found.
-- If the `NODE_CONFIG_DIR` environment variable is set, then let this be the directory for configuration files (not schema files, which must still be located in the package root `config` directory).

-### Step 3 - Find the configuration file

-- Look for a configuration file in the config directory from the previous step.
-- The following filenames are searched in order:
-    1. `<package.name>.js`
-    2. `<package.name>.json`
-    3. `<NODE_ENV>.js`
-    4. `<NODE_ENV>.json`
-    5. `config.js`
-    6. `config.json`
-- The files based on the `package.name` are searched first so multiple configuration files for various packages can be located in a common directory.
-- Throw an error if not found.

-### Step 4 - Validate and return the configuration data

-- Validate the configuration data read from the configuration file against the schema.
-- Throw an error is validation fails.
-- Return the configuration data.

-## License (MIT)
+## License

+(The MIT License)

 Copyright (c) 2012 Frank Hellwig